gw4e/frontend-blockchain/README.md

 - The transaction has been submitted on node "http://localhost:3003"
 - The transaction will be broadcast to other nodes

-Each node for tutorial purpose , mine the transactions at a different rate.
+Each node for tutorial purpose , mines the transactions at a different rate.

 - Node 1 : "http://localhost:3001" --> 5sec
 - Node 2 : "http://localhost:3002" --> 10sec